makeralchemy/stop-action-movie-maker/README.md

 When the movie is played, the frame numbers and frames per second (fps) are displayed in the upper left corner of the screen.
 The display of the frame numbers and fps  can be suppressed using the *-s* or *--suspressframetext* options on the command line.
 The frame numbers and fps can be toggled on and off by pressing the <kbd>f</kbd> key while the movie is playing.

-***mpeg-maker.py*** uses the files created by *stop-action-recorder.py* to create a .mp4 video.
+***make-mpeg.py*** uses the files created by *stop-action-recorder.py* to create a .mp4 video.

-The stop action movie recorder, player, and mpeg maker are written for python 2.7.x.
+The stop action movie recorder, player, and the mpeg maker are written for python 2.7.x.

 ## Usage Instructions